 Full Field Development

 The Nasr / Al-Nasr oil field is located approximately 130km northwest of Abu Dhabi City in UAE, which is the seventh biggest oil-producing country.
-First oil from the field was produced in January 2015, concluding the early development phase (Phase I).
+The first oil from the field was produced in January 2015, concluding the early development phase (Phase I).

 Adma-Opco, a joint venture of Abu Dhabi National Oil Company (Adnoc – 60%), BP (14.67%), Total (13.33%) and Japan Oil Development Company (Jodco, a subsidiary of Inpex Corporation – 12%) is the operator of the field.